Hematopoietic cell surface markers (CD34 and more)

 Monitoring Disease Progression and Treatment Response

-• Monitoring minimal residual disease (MRD) in leukemia patients after therapy using specific surface marker detection can predict relapse risk and guide treatment adjustments.
+• Monitoring minimal residual disease (MRD) in leukemia patients after therapy using specific cell surface marker detection can predict relapse risk and guide treatment adjustments.

 Identification and Isolation of Specific Cell Populations

-• Hematopoietic stem cell transplantation for leukemia and other blood cell disorders relies on identifying and isolating HSCs based on specific surface markers like CD34 and CD133.
+• Hematopoietic stem cell transplantation for leukemia and other blood cell disorders relies on identifying and isolating HSCs based on specific cell surface markers like CD34 and CD133.

-• CAR T-cell therapy for cancer involves engineering T cells with receptors targeting specific surface markers on cancer cells.
+• CAR T-cell therapy for cancer involves engineering T cells with receptors targeting specific cell surface markers on cancer cells.

 Development of Targeted Therapies

-• Monoclonal antibodies targeting specific surface markers on cancer cells can deliver targeted drugs or toxins directly to the tumor.
+• Monoclonal antibodies targeting specific cell surface markers on cancer cells can deliver targeted drugs or toxins directly to the tumor.

 Introduction to Hematopoiesis